 David Hejna presents a dark political future for a country that once radiated democracy, revealing what happens when politics loses its representational nature and becomes partisan.
 This is satirical fiction influenced by current events, and it comes across as a compelling warning of what can happen to the United States if party politics ignore people’s interests.
 Utopia Café is loaded with substantial and strong social and political commentary, providing food for thought for the reader while investigating how easily society may descend into cynicism.
 The characters are well-developed and believable, and the environment transforms into a major player in the plot, influencing readers in a variety of ways.
 It’s written in lovely, descriptive prose with situations that are concentrated and clearly portrayed; the political and historical hints are numerous and riveting.
 It’s a satirical story that will reverberate strongly in the minds of today’s readers.

-david the book, book reviews 2021, book of david, books for book review, it book review,
+David the book, book reviews 2021, book of David, books for a book review, its book review,